getpelican/pelican/docs/content.rst

 =================

 Like pages, posts can also be marked as ``hidden`` with the ``Status: hidden`` attribute.
-Hidden posts will be output to the final path as expected, but are not included by default in tag or category indexes, nor in the main article feed.
+Hidden posts will be output to `ARTICLE_SAVE_AS` as expected, but are not included by default in tag or category indexes, nor in the main article feed.
 This has the effect of creating an "unlisted" post.